LIFETIME DEAL — LIMITED TIME

 What are One Word Writing Prompts?

-One word writing prompts are exactly what they sound like: one single word (or short term) that you use to start writing.
+One word writing prompts are exactly what they sound like: a single word or term that serves as inspiration for your writing.

 How to Use One Word Writing Prompts